 top of page

-I grew up in a Soviet Ukraine, where all girls had to wear identical uniforms to school.
-The only way we could express individuality was through our white collar that we had sewn onto our uniform dresses.
+I grew up in Soviet Ukraine, where all girls had to wear identical uniforms to school.
+The only way we could express individuality was through our white collar that we had to sew onto our uniform dresses.
 Collars were mandatory.
-We could choose our own fabric but it had to be white and had to be confined to specific parameters.
+We could choose our own fabric but it had to be white and had to be restricted to specific parameters.
 Jewelry and accessories were not allowed.

-I hated those uniform collars (or so I thought).
-In reality they were beautiful, and even within imposed limits there was a myriad of possibilities: satin, silk, lace, macramé… But I detested the concept of a uniform.
+The collars were beautiful, and even within imposed limits there was a myriad of possibilities: satin, silk, lace, macramé… But I rebelled against being confined to a uniform.
 And those stressful Sunday nights when right before falling asleep I suddenly remembered my collar was dirty and I had to sew on a new clean one.
+I couldn't wait to graduate from school, so the uniform days would finally be over.

-The Uniform body of work is the exploration of that turbulent relationship, oscillating between frustration, nostalgia, dreams, reflection, romance, confinement, rebellion, and… love.
+The Uniform body of work is the exploration of that multifaceted relationship: nostalgia, reflection, romance, constraint, rebellion, and… love.

 Selected Works